svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 [ChibiOs](http://chibios.org/dokuwiki/doku.php) and
 [ZephyrOs](https://www.zephyrproject.org/) both providing a lot of HAL functionality.
-LispBM has also been tried on the ARM A9 core of the Xilinx Zynq 7000 here depending on HAL that is provided with the Xilinx toolchain.
+LispBM has also been tried on the ARM A9 core of the Xilinx Zynq 7000 here depending on the HAL that is provided with the Xilinx toolchain.